ramezrafla/redis-oplog/README.md

 **Note:** If you don't cache, you will still be hitting the DB like in the previous redis-oplog, but slightly better as we strive to use IDs more often in selectors

 ### Disabling Redis
 1. For collections for which you want to skip redis updates entirely (but you can still cache).
-This is useful for data that is linked to the user only (in our case analytics collection)
+This is useful for data that is useful for a given user only (in our case analytics collection)

 `collection.disableRedis()`